The Divergence Index: A Decomposable Measure of Segregation and Inequality: Appendix C

-Entropy-based measures are additively decomposable, which is a particularly desirable property (Theil 1972).\footnote{The additivity of entropy comes from one of the properties of logarithms: \(log{\left(\pi_1\cdot\pi_2\right)}=log{\left(\pi_1\right)}+log{\left(\pi_2\right)}\)} It is simple to aggregate (and disaggregate) the entropy for multiple groups and to decompose total entropy into the entropy occurring within- and between-groups.
-The entropy for each component (\(i\)) is the sum of the entropy across groups within that component (\(m\)): The entropy for all components is the mean of the individual entropies, weighted by the relative size of each component: Theil (1972) showed that total entropy can be calculated for any subdivision of the population and written as the sum of a between-subdivision entropy and the average within-subdivision entropies.
+Entropy-based measures are additively decomposable, which is a particularly desirable property \citep{Theil:1972vb}.\footnote{The additivity of entropy comes from one of the properties of logarithms: \(log{\left(\pi_1\cdot\pi_2\right)}=log{\left(\pi_1\right)}+log{\left(\pi_2\right)}\)} It is simple to aggregate (and disaggregate) the entropy for multiple groups and to decompose total entropy into the entropy occurring within- and between-groups.
+The entropy for each component (\(i\)) is the sum of the entropy across groups within that component (\(m\)): The entropy for all components is the mean of the individual entropies, weighted by the relative size of each component:

+\citet{Theil:1972vb} showed that total entropy can be calculated for any subdivision of the population and written as the sum of a between-subdivision entropy and the average within-subdivision entropies.
 For example, if the groups are aggregated into supergroups (\(S_g\)), where \(\Pi_{ig}=\sum_{m\in S_g}{\pi_{im}}\) is the proportion in each supergroup (\(g\)) within component (\(i\)).
 The entropy within supergroup \(g\) for component \(i\) is:

 And the between-supergroup entropy is:

 The total entropy for component \(i\) can then be written as the between-supergroup entropy (\(E_{i0}\)) plus the average within-supergroup entropy (\(E_{ig}\)):